Access and privileges

 Who can access Stanford Libraries?

-In order to visit the library, you must:
+To visit the library, you must:

 - Complete the COVID-19 Hygiene Best Practices, EHS-2470-WEB in STARS.